isomerpages/moe-etd-tflb/_source-finder/Repository.md

 </li>
 </ol>
 <p>Got some amazing resources that do not fit into the usual subjects above,
-but you know they are still valuable?
+but you know they will come handy one day?
 We have just a spot for them!</p>
 <p>Click the link below to access and contribute resources for current affairs:</p>
 <ol data-tight="true" class="tight">
 <li>